Saaman Pourghadiri

 Banking & Financial Services

-Saaman has wide ranging expertise in relation to banking and financial services disputes.
+Saaman has wide ranging expertise in relation to banking financial services and cryptocurrency disputes.
+Saaman is comfortable dealing with a wide range of banking disputes, including those relating to loans, mortgages, guarantees, securities, derivatives and associated documentation.
 He also handles technical financial services regulation and enforcement matters assisted by a secondment to the Bank of England Legal Directorate.
 He is experienced in appearing before the regulatory tribunals, including a number of appearances before the Upper Tribunal.
-Saaman is comfortable dealing with a wide variety of lending, security, ISDA and associated documentation.

 Examples of his Banking work